Four tips to starting a successful franchise

 In 1977, at my third job out of law school, I worked for a solo practitioner in Manhattan who represented many corporate clients, some of whom were publicly traded.
 One company happened to find the opportunity to franchise their business.
 One day my boss said to me, “Kestenbaum, I need you to learn about franchising opportunities, so that you can handle our franchise client.”
 Not knowing what in the world he was talking about (I had done everything but franchise law up until then) I found every book I could on business franchising information (there was no Internet in 1977) and for the next four years I immersed myself in franchise law.
 When New York State passed a new franchise registration law in 1981, I decided that it was time for me to become a solo franchise attorney and resigned my position.
 I have been practicing franchise law ever since.

 Based on my years of franchise experience, I wrote a book, So, You Want to Franchise Your Business, that delves into the opportunity a company embarks on the franchise path.
-It includes the dos and the don’ts of how to franchise your business.
+It includes the dos and the don’ts of how to start your franchise business.
 In my book, my co-author, Adina Genn, and I discuss what makes a company have the right opportunity for franchising and how to go about turning a successful business into a franchise company.
 Here are a few key tips from my book:

 - Have a successful model.
-It is impossible to create a franchise program without having at least one successful operation, a pilot, if you will.
+It is impossible to start a franchise program without having at least one successful operation, a pilot, if you will.
 It is not feasible to think that if your core business loses money and is unsuccessful, that a franchisee will be any different.
 It is imperative that your franchisees be successful, otherwise franchising opportunities will not work.

 - Make sure your business model is replicable.
 You must be able to build clones of your operation, otherwise, the system will not work.
 Have you ever seen a McDonald’s without the infamous golden arches?
 That is just one example, but it goes beyond the look.
 It is the method of operation that must be duplicated in order to have the opportunity to franchise.